todogroup/ospo-career-path/module1/README.md

 There are various definitions available for what an ‘open standard’ is, and we can coalesce pieces of them here:

-**Open Standards **are publicly available and royalty-free, while 'standard' means a technology approved by formalized committees that are open to participation by all interested parties and operate on a consensus basis.
+**Open Standards** are publicly available and royalty-free, while 'standard' means a technology approved by formalized committees that are open to participation by all interested parties and operate on a consensus basis.
 An open standard is publicly available, and developed, approved and maintained via a collaborative and consensus driven process.

-Additionally, **Open Standards **should not prohibit conforming implementations in open source software.
+Additionally, **Open Standards** should not prohibit conforming implementations in open source software.

 Let’s go ahead and dive a bit deeper here as well:

-* "Publicly available"
+**Publicly available**

 The standard is available to the public at no cost.

+**Royalty-free**

-* "Royalty-free"												*This is an important distinction between open and non-open standards.
+This is an important distinction between open and non-open standards.
 This is the ability for anyone to utilize the standard to build a solution without having to obtain a license from an entity (or pay an entity) is paramount to wider adoption.

-* "Collaborative and Consensus Driven Process"							*This should now be familiar to you from the previous definitions of open source, and it is also critical here as it allows for both a wider set of perspectives and also the best chance at broad adoption by a variety of companies and individuals.
+**Collaborative and Consensus Driven Process**

+This should now be familiar to you from the previous definitions of open source, and it is also critical here as it allows for both a wider set of perspectives and also the best chance at broad adoption by a variety of companies and individuals.
 It also sometimes makes defining standards a lengthy process.

+**Conforming Implementations**

-* "Conforming Implementations"										*This is a specific definition set forth by the Open Source Initiative (OSI), an industry consortium that helps maintain both approved open source licenses as well as the formal definition of open source.
+This is a specific definition set forth by the Open Source Initiative (OSI), an industry consortium that helps maintain both approved open source licenses as well as the formal definition of open source.
 Their Open Standards Requirement (OSR) adds in this definition to further clarify that there should be nothing in the standard’s definition that would preclude someone building a piece of open source software that conforms to the standard itself.
 Abiding by this gives those who use the standard confidence that they will have both open source and closed source options to choose from when picking an implementation.

-There are many standards that we rely on every day, including **TCP/IP **(the underlying standard for communications on the Internet), **HTTP **(the protocol behind the World Wide Web), **HTML **(the language used by web page authors to format content), **GSM **(the standard for much of the world’s cellular phone communications), **ODF **(the Open Document Format used to exchange documents between various word processors), and **PDF **(the Portable Document Format used to produce print-ready documents).
+There are many standards that we rely on every day, including **TCP/IP** (the underlying standard for communications on the Internet), **HTTP** (the protocol behind the World Wide Web), **HTML** (the language used by web page authors to format content), **GSM** (the standard for much of the world’s cellular phone communications), **ODF** (the Open Document Format used to exchange documents between various word processors), and **PDF** (the Portable Document Format used to produce print-ready documents).

 In many of those cases, there are open source implementations of these standards to allow many individuals and organizations to participate in helping build and advance these technologies.

-Mixing and Matching
+**Mixing and Matching**

 In today’s technology landscape, there is rarely a case where only one of these three elements (open source, open standards, closed source software) is used in isolation.